 - CD 5: Charles Miller, charlesallenmiller@gmail.com

-- CD 5 Alternate, Mindy Mann cd5cfacalt@gmail.com
+- CD 5 Alternate, Mindy Mann, cd5cfacalt@gmail.com

-- CD 6: Vacant
+- CD 6: Veronica Lopez, vlopez2531@gmail.com

 - CD 7: Pablo Cardoso, pablo.cardoso@tribalconservationcorps.org